JahnelGroup/my-first-django-app/README.md

 # First Django Project

-Please watch this excellent video by Justin Mitchel: [Python Django Web Framework - Full Course for Beginners](https://www.youtube.com/watch?v=F5mRW0jo-U4).
+Django has great documentation and a guide to [getting started](https://docs.djangoproject.com/en/2.2/intro/) with your first app.
+You can also watch this excellent video by Justin Mitchel: [Python Django Web Framework - Full Course for Beginners](https://www.youtube.com/watch?v=F5mRW0jo-U4).

 ## Setup Python and Django